Javingka/cardano-node-notes/plutus-playground/plutus-code/code disection/contracts/firstContract.md

 # Code disection

-This file disects the content of the [**firstContract.hs**](../haskell/firstContract.hs) file as an excercise for understanding the code.
-Notice in Obisidan files other than ".md" won't be visible.
+This file disects the content of the [**firstContract.hs**](../haskell/firstContract.hs.md) file as an excercise for understanding the code.

+Mind in Obisidan files other than ".md" won't be visible.
+So the code referenced before include the '.md' at the end.

+This documents contains my understanding on the matter and is supposed to get updated as well as my understanding.
+So probably contains some wrong interpretations.

+---
-### File header
+## File header
 The code starts with a series of "pragma" statements to specify some extra-linguistic information to GHC [ref](https://stackoverflow.com/questions/22773699/purpose-of-in-haskell)

 ```haskell